 How I use side projects

 In reflection I have used side projects for most of my working life to learn new things.
 Even my blog and this newsletter are side projects really!
 I am using them to learn more about Digital Marketing, which is a field that is only really partly connected with what I actually do for a living.
 It is also play a vital role in the success of any business.
-Yet all to often, I come across developers who know very little about it.
+Yet all to often, I come across developers who know very little about it, I include myself in this category of developer.

-When I originally started my blog, it was a side project and something I was only going to use to learn about Digital marketing.
+When I originally started my blog, it was a side project and something I was only going to use to learn about WordPress, SEO, Front-end development and aspects about Content Management.

 In my post Why I blog and why you should too, I discussed some of the aspects that drove me to explore blogging in general.
 I have learned so much and continue to learn more just from the simple act of blogging.
 Over the years I have gained and continue to gain a whole multitude of new skills that have come in really useful!

-For instance, I am now know a whole lot more about SEO and even WordPress.
-Which has actually helped me in gaining new customers because people no longer see me as just a developer, they now recognize additional value I can provide to their businesses.
+For instance, I know a whole lot more about SEO and WordPress.
+Which has actually helped me in gaining new customers because people no longer see me as just a software developer, they now recognise additional value I can provide and am able to their businesses.

 So when I initially had the idea, of starting my blog, naturally I thought I would use one of the many .net based solutions that were available.
 However, I remember thinking at the time maybe it would be fun to learn something different.